mapbox/mapbox-sdk-py/docs/index.rst

   - Manage editable collections of GeoJSON features
   - Persistent storage for custom geographic data

+- **Maps V4** `examples <./docs/maps.md#maps>`__, `website <https://www.mapbox.com/api-documentation/?language=Python#maps>`__

+  - Retrieve an image tile, vector tile, or UTFGrid in the specific format
+  - Retrieve an HTML slippy map for embedding or sharing
+  - Retrieve vector features from Mapbox Editor projects as GeoJSON or KML
+  - Retrieve TileJSON metadata for a tileset
+  - Retrieve a single marker image without any background map

 Please note that there may be some lag between the release of new Mapbox web services and releases of this package.